Norfolk’s Wilma Modlin recognized as one of Virginia’s most outstanding crossing guards

 NORFOLK, Va.
 (WAVY) – In honor of Crossing Guard Appreciation Day, a beloved Norfolk crossing guard is getting a big “thank you.”

-Wilma Modlin has been a crossing guard for the past ten years for Norfolk’s Oceanair Elementary School.
-She was just selected as one of Virginia’s most outstanding crossing guards — for the second year running.
-Ms. Modlin was among 70 nominees this year and one of only six recipients.
+Wilma Modlin, who’s been a crossing guard for the past 10 years for Norfolk’s Oceanair Elementary School, was just selected as one of Virginia’s most outstanding crossing guards for 2019.
+Modlin was one of only six recipients among 70 nominees.

 She also helps out with daycare vans, bus and traffic congestion, as well as the overall safety of students.